 What is the safest area to stay in Amsterdam?

 Old Centrum, Museum Quarter, De Plantage, and Southern Canal Belts are the safe places to stay in Amsterdam for tourists with plenty of things to do and see.
 It is recommended to always practice common sense as you travel to any big city.

 You should avoid Bijlmer, Reigersbos, Geuzenveld, and Osdorp because they have high crime rates.
 You should also always stay alert, and pay attention to your surroundings.

 How many days do you need in Amsterdam?

 How long to stay in Amsterdam for the first time depends on how thoroughly you want to take in everything the city has to offer.
 Personally, I find that Amsterdam is the ideal destination for a long weekend.
 Three days in Amsterdam is enough to take in all the major sights and really get a feel for the city.

 As for when to go, Amsterdam is lovely year-round.
 The summers are warm and the winters are cool but cozy, especially around Christmas.
 If you are hoping to see the Netherlands’ famous tulips bloom, then you will want to visit in spring, around March and April.
 Whether you are staying for a weekend or a week, finding your ideal home away from home really makes all the difference.

-Overall, Amsterdam Old Centrum is the best area to stay in Amsterdam for first-timers due to its super central location and wide variety of tourist attractions and amenities.
+Overall, Old Centrum is the best area in Amsterdam for first-timers due to its central location and its wide range of attractions and amenities.
 The final step to planning your ideal trip is finding the perfect hotel.
 We have plenty of suggestions for that too, so you can go ahead and start booking your dream vacation.